 Dell Inspiron 16 Plus 7620 Review (i7-12700H, RTX 3060)

-The laptop not only got higher specifications but also got a sleek and slim design to maintain its lineup’s aesthetics.
+The laptop not only has higher specifications but also a sleek and slim design to maintain its lineup’s aesthetics.
 Another primary purpose of this laptop is video rendering.
 With higher rendering capabilities, the laptop has improved portability, a common issue in the previous generation of rendering laptops.
 Further, it is also Nvidia Studio Certified and can be used for advanced 3D rendering, drawing/editing, and video editing.

 Compared with other previously reviewed models like Legion 5i Pro (2022) and HP Omen 16 (2022), it feels that the Inspiron 16 Plus is superior to these models in terms of design and portability.
 However, in terms of performance, we can’t judge it right now as all these models have specs differences in different aspects—check out the testing section for a performance comparison of these laptops.